xieyuheng/inner/topics/mathematics/set-theory/zermelo–fraenkel-set-theory.md

 It is helpful to view a set as a rooted tree (with unordered children).

-- Can we say, ZFC set theory axioms is about tree and recursion?
+- Can we say, ZFC set theory axioms is about rooted tree and recursion?

 ## Pattern matching between sets